canonical-web-and-design/docs-tutorials/lxd-gpu/lxd-cuda.md

 sudo systemctl isolate multi-user.target
 ```

-While not strictly necessary if you're already using Nvidia's proprietary
-drivers, we've had fewer problems when completely removing these before
-starting with a fresh driver installation.

-To remove your current Nvidia our open source Nouveau drivers, enter the
+To remove your current Nvidia or open source Nouveau drivers, enter the
 following:

 ```bash
 sudo apt remove --purge nvidia*
 ```

-It's probably safer to reboot your machine at this point, although this isn't
+It's safer to reboot your machine at this point, although this isn't strictly
-strictly necessary either.
+necessary.

 ### Nouveau

-There's a possibility that the `nouveau` drivers, installed by default when you
+The `nouveau` driver, installed by default when you elect not to add Nvidia's
-elect not to add Nvidia's proprietary drivers, refuse to remove themselves.
-You
+proprietary drivers, may refuse to remove themselves.
+You can check with the
-can check with the following command:
+following command:

 ```bash
 lsmod | grep nouveau